ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 exit status 1
 ```

-On the ledger a `Sign Hash` window is going to be active.
-Navigate to the ledger `Accept` window by
+This activates a `Sign Hash` window on the Ledger.
+Navigate to the Ledger's `Accept` window by using
-using the ledger's right button, and then authorize the request by pressing both left and right buttons.
+the ledger's right button, and then authorize the request by pressing both left and right buttons.

-After that CLI is going to recognize the TX as having all required signatures.
-If the threshold were
-larger, the user should execute the `transaction sign` command should as many times as needed with the
-different ledgers.
+Repeat this processes until all required parties have signed the TX.
+You should see a message
+like this:

 ```text
 All 2 required Tx signatures have been signed.
 Saving TX to disk to enable commit.

 Overwritting partiallySigned.txt